MSSW Application Requirements and Instructions

 Application Integrity

-CSSW requires that all work in the application, including essays, be completely accurate and exclusively the applicant’s own.
-Generative AI tools may be used for idea generation or editing a candidate’s own work; however, using these tools to generate complete responses violates the Student Code of Conduct.
+All application materials, including essays, must represent your own work.
+Generative AI tools may be used for brainstorming or editing your own writing; however, using AI to generate complete application responses violates the Columbia School of Social Work Student Code of Conduct .